JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 The player controls a summoner - humans capable of interfacing with otherworldly creatures.
 Summoners are the few capable of delving safely into the dungeon, as they can recruit such creatures' aid.
 Summoned creatures slowly drain the summoner's MP - running out of MP is a death sentence, gravely crippling the creatures and draining their HP.
 Knowing when to return to town is essential.
+Having a Return Bead in hand is one such way, but they are rare.

 NPCS: